Subsidence (atmosphere)

-In the study of Earth's atmosphere, subsidence is the downward movement of an air parcel as it cools and becomes denser.
+In meteorology, subsidence is the downward movement of an air parcel as it cools and becomes denser.
 By contrast, warm air becomes less dense and moves upwards (atmospheric convection).

-Subsidence generally creates a high-pressure area as more air moves into the same space: the polar highs are areas of almost constant subsidence, as are the horse latitudes, and the areas of subsidence are the sources of much of the world's prevailing winds.
+Atmospheric subsidence generally creates a high-pressure area as more air moves into the same space: the polar highs are areas of almost constant subsidence, as are the horse latitudes, and the areas of subsidence are the sources of much of the prevailing winds in the Earth's atmosphere.

-Subsidence also causes many smaller-scale weather phenomena, such as morning fog.
+Subsidence also causes many smaller-scale weather phenomena, such as morning fog; on the other hand, its absence may cause air stagnation.
 An extreme form of subsidence is a downburst, which can result in damage similar to that produced by a tornado.
 A milder form of subsidence is referred to as downdraft.

 Atmospheric pressure and atmospheric subsidence

 The Dosen barometer (pictured) clearly relates high pressure with fine weather, as seen in its dial.
 This is because high pressure zones are subsidence zones, with dry and cool air descending and, therefore, clear skies and good weather.